mablack/cordova-diagnostic-plugin/README.md

 ### setBluetoothState()

-Platforms: Android and Windows 10 Mobile
+Platforms: Android and Windows 10 UWP

 Enables/disables Bluetooth on the device.